-Turkey won't yield to 'pirates' in eastern Med: Erdogan
+Turkey won't yield to 'pirates' in eastern Mediterranean waters, Erdogan warns

 Long-seated suspicions between regional powers resurfaced when Turkey sent a research vessel accompanied by warships off the Greek island of Kastellorizo last week.